Mumbai monsoon plant care

 - Use pots with clear drainage holes, not sealed decorative containers.

-Heat-stressed plants attract mites and decline faster.
-Inspect leaf undersides if foliage looks dull, dusty, or stippled.
+Spots, mildew, gnats, and soft stems often start with damp foliage or wet topsoil.
+Keep leaves dry and air moving gently.
 Brown or black spots, powdery marks, and gnats deserve early attention in humid homes.

 Timing